io-aero/io-docker-shared/README.md

-# IO-AERO - Shared Resources
+# IO Aero - Shared Docker Resources

-This repository contains the README files for the IO-AERO Docker images hosted in DockerHub.
+This repository contains the README files for the IO Aero Docker images hosted locally and on [DockerHub]().